Frequently Asked Questions

 How much does it cost?

-The 10 funders (13 from Year Two) or “the partners” have covered the costs of the project.
+Twelve funders have covered the costs of the project.
 We are always looking for more organisations to support this important work.

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.